Marketing

 2. “Great photography is about depth of feeling, not depth of field.”

 That was the conclusion Australian photographer Peter Adams came to after spending 37 years interviewing the world’s famous – and not-so-famous – photographers.
 While novices think that the equipment and techniques are what drive photo excellence, Adams disagrees.
 He thinks it’s “depth of feeling” and not “depth of field,” which is a technique for setting the distance in which the closest and farthest objects in a photo will appear sharp.
-Again, am image that evokes an emotional response is the goal.
+Again, an image that evokes an emotional response is the goal.

 3. “A good photograph is one that communicates a fact, touches the heart and leaves the viewer a changed person for having seen it.
 It is, in a word, effective.”